pkibbey/peak-blooms/docs/app_requirements.md

 }, []);
 ```

+### Buttons

+- **Button text must never change.** Button labels should remain static at all times.
+Loading or processing states are indicated only through the disabled state styling (opacity reduction, cursor: not-allowed, disabled pointer events).
+Do not change button text based on form state, submission status, or any other dynamic condition.

 ### Product Cards

 - Display price and variant specs (e.g., "50cm • 10 stems") visibly at all times for approved users